steve-canham/imp_ror/README.md

 c) To become more familiar with Rust, by using the language in a small but realistic development scenario, implementing features that would be necessary in most similar CLIs.
-These include data access and manipulation, processing of command line arguments and environmental variables (and interactions between the two), logging, file handling (of both JSON and text files), and unit and integration tests.
+These include data access and manipulation, processing of command line arguments and configuration file variables (and interactions between the two), logging, file handling (of both JSON and text files), and unit and integration tests.
 The system is still 'basic' Rust, however, and does not use more advanced features of the language.